seldomdesign/instana-python-monitoring-tests/README.md

 EOF
 ```

-Test the app by running `fastapi dev main.py` while in the `venv` environment.
-The post result should confirm that the Development Server is up an running, and the app is accessible at [http://127.0.0.1:8000](http://127.0.0.1:8000).
+Test the application by running `fastapi dev main.py` (while in the previously activated `venv` environment).
+The post result should confirm that the Development Server is up an running, and the application is accessible at [http://127.0.0.1:8000](http://127.0.0.1:8000).

-If everything is working we can now proceed and containerize the applicaiton.
+If everything is working as expected we can now proceed and containerize the applicaiton.

 # Build Docker image
-Back in the project folder create `Dockerfile` and `requirements.txt` files
+Back in the project folder create `Dockerfile` and `requirements.txt` files as in [FastAPI in Containers - Docker](https://fastapi.tiangolo.com/deployment/docker/) example: [Package Requirement](https://fastapi.tiangolo.com/deployment/docker/#package-requirements), [Dockerfile](https://fastapi.tiangolo.com/deployment/docker/#dockerfile)
 ```
 cat << EOF | tee requirements.txt
 fastapi[standard]~=0.116